NiNoKuni: Plot

 Back in their world, Saki, Yū's adopted sister, is confronted by the same black hooded man at her florist shop when the boys arrive and manage to save her.
 As they escape in her car, the man transforms into a gigantic spider and pursues them.
 As Saki reveals to the boys that the man called her name, Yū has an epiphany and realizes the culprit.
 As they manage to escape from the monster, the car is pulled into the river, with the boys transported back to the other world once again.

 In the throne room, the boys confront Gnauss, who is the mastermind behind everything that has happened since Astrid's curse.
 Gnauss reveals that he is in fact Galeroth, and that he was once known as Crown Prince Sedulus Astrum.
 He has been plotting to take revenge on his father and the entire kingdom, and attempts to manipulate Haru through his armor which Yū is able to stop with his magic.
 Galeroth takes Astrid hostage, and tries to kill her, only for Yū to shield the attack.
 As Astrid and Haru fight Galeroth, the old man (Note: Heavily implied to be Oliver, the protagonist from Dominion of the Dark Djinn and it enhanced remake, Wrath of the White Witch.) reappears before Yū, and gives him an old stick; which later is revealed as the legendary Mornstar.
 Both Yū and Haru slay Galeroth with the sword, defeating him and the Black Banner army for good.
 A portal appears before them; after a tearful farewell, Haru leaves through the portal, with Yū staying behind.

 Back in Haru's world, both Kotona and Saki have recovered from their retrospective causes, but their memories of Yū fade.
-As the only one who remembers Yū, Haru realizes that Yū was his soulmate from the other world.
+As the only one who remembers Yū and realizing their similar preferences, Haru realizes that Yū was his doppelganger from the other world.

 In a post-credits scene, Yū, with Astrid at his side, is crowned as the new king of Evermore.